siddhipra2804-a11y/habit_tracker/product_backlog.md

 ### Description: As a user, I want to select specific habits to receive notifications for, so that I only get reminders for the habits I am actively working on.
 ### Priority: High

+# 6) Menu Page

+## 1. Access menu options
+### Title: Access menu options
+### Description: As a user, I want to access a menu with options for configuring my habits, viewing reports, editing my profile, and signing out, so that I can easily navigate to different parts of the app.
+### Priority: High

+## 2. Sign out from menu

+### Title: Sign out from menu
+### Description: As a user, I want to sign out of my account using an option in the menu, so that I can securely log out when I'm finished using the app.
+### Priority: High

+# 7) Reports Page

+## 1. View weekly reports

+### Title: View weekly reports
+### Description: As a user, I want to see a report of my weekly habit progress so that I can understand how well I am maintaining my habits.
+### Priority: low